Written by CaterCow Staff • September 5, 2025

 Indian food has become a staple for office catering across the U.S., and two dishes always top the list: Butter Chicken and Chicken Tikka Masala.
-Creamy, flavorful, and crowd-pleasing, they’re both excellent choices — but when you’re ordering for 50, 100, or even more people, which one should you pick?
+Creamy, flavorful, and crowd-pleasing, they’re both excellent choices — but when you’re ordering an Indian buffet for 50-100 people, which one should you pick?

 When it comes to Indian office catering, choosing dishes that please everyone can be a challenge.
 Two of the most popular Indian entrees—Butter Chicken and Tikka Masala—are both flavorful, saucy, and satisfying.

-We spoke with three restauranteurs — Hemant Phul of Masala Times in New York, Karanbir Singh of Mirch Masala in Seattle, and Alpa Patel Bhas of Eats Meets West Bowls in Redwood City, California — to uncover the real differences, what holds up best for events, and how to make the smartest choice for your next office lunch.
+We spoke with four restauranteurs — Hemant Phul of Masala Times in New York, Karanbir Singh of Mirch Masala in Seattle, Alpa Patel Bhas of Eats Meets West Bowls in Redwood City, California, and Rohan Kumar of Tandoori Life Catering whose family roots trace back to New Delhi and Punjabi homestyle traditions— to uncover the real differences, what holds up best for events, and how to make the smartest choice for your next office lunch.

 Butter Chicken is generally milder, creamier, and slightly sweeter, while Chicken Tikka Masala tends to be spicier, tangier, and more tomato-forward.
-But, ask three chefs, and you’ll get three different answers.
+But, ask four chefs, and you’ll get four different answers.

 For Hemant Phul of Masala Times, the difference is in the chicken itself.
 “In essence, they’re the same dish,” he explains.
 “Butter chicken is made with pulled tandoori chicken — a mix of white and dark meat.
 Chicken Tikka Masala here in the States is made with cubes of boneless chicken, typically all white meat.
 The sauce is the same.”